 For the top half, good options are a T-shirt, henley, or a LOOSE-FITTING button-down.

-Lots of great colors are available in all three of these, but stick to neutrals: gray, white, tan… or get a bit more adventurous with denim blue, olive, heathered plum… just stay away from the bright greens, yellows, reds.
-When Dad’s shoulders are the broadest in the family, putting the boldest color on him can be off-balance.
+Lots of great colors are available in all three of these, but stick to neutrals: gray, white, tan… or get a bit more adventurous with denim blue, olive… just stay away from the bright greens, oranges, yellows, and reds.

 Pro tip: My husband loves this brand of tees, polos, and henleys.
 It’s magical sorcery or something, but these men’s shirts are PERFECT for the Dad Bod.
 My not-a-bodybuilder husband looks muscular and FIT in everything of theirs.
 Mee-ow!